derlidio/EZAppMaker/README.md

        .      +----> [EZAppMaker.sln]
        .
 ```
-3. On your app's project, add a reference to EZAppMaker;
+3. Add EZAppMaker.csproj to your solution and then a reference to EZAppMaker on your app's project;
 4. Change your `App.xaml.cs` file following the example below:
 ```csharp
 using Microsoft.Maui.Handlers;

 using EZAppMaker;
 using EZAppMaker.Support;